isc-projects/stork/CONTRIBUTING.md

 Does your patch conform to the
 [Stork coding guidelines](https://gitlab.isc.org/isc-projects/stork/wikis/processes/coding-guidelines)?
 You can submit a patch that does not adhere to them, but that will reduce its chances of being accepted.
-If the deviations are minor, one of the Kea engineers who does the review will likely fix the issues.
+If the deviations are minor, one of the Stork engineers who does the review will likely fix the issues.
 However, if there are lots of issues, the reviewer may simply reject the patch and ask you to fix it before re-submitting.